contanpe/PSCI/Theory Paper.md

 In literal terms, this means that during pre-observation, the Plenum exists as novelty "potentials" or what I define as novelty flux, where information spreads through the plenum as waves and multiple karmic paths remain possible.
 During observation, the Observer consciousness (ψ₀) selects a specific karmic path, the Information therein crystallizes into the granuum's geometric structure, and the wave function "collapses" to particle behavior.

+#### Units and Constants

+In the plenum only three units are needed, which is the kg/m/s unit system.
+For example, a mass of Planck mass (kilograms), a distance of Planck length (meters) and a time of Planck time (seconds).
+Other measurements become a combination of these units, such as speed (meters per second).
+Wth is Planck tho?

 ### The nature of Planck

 Planck's constant is famously derived as something that was derived as a "fix" during math.
 Planck just invented a variable that fit, based on measurements.